raphaelahrens/tm_engine/notes/asumptions.md

   - remarks.md
 ---

-Assumtions are have to be noted in some form
+Assumtions have to be noted in some form

 Either as part of a finding or as a seperate opbject.